-Omarosa Manigault, Next Trump White House Staffer To Be Fired?
+Omarosa Manigault: Next Trump White House Staffer To Be Fired?

-Sources around Washington D.C. are predicting former reality TV star Omarosa Manigault may be the next White House staffer to be shown the door.
+Sources around Washington, D.C. are predicting former reality TV star Omarosa Manigault may be the next White House staffer to be shown the door.

-The New York Daily News reports the woman newly empowered White House Chief of Staff John Kelly recently barred from most Oval Office meetings could be totally excluded from the mix any day now.
+The New York Daily News reports the woman newly-empowered White House Chief of Staff John Kelly recently barred from most Oval Office meetings could be totally excluded from the mix any day now.

 Manigault later returned to star on Trump’s celebrity version of the show in 2008, but again was unceremoniously shown the door.